US STOCKS-Futures slip as investors turn risk averse

 By Tanya Agrawal

-June 6 U.S. stock index futures were slightly lower on Tuesday as investors turned risk averse ahead of British elections and FBI Director James Comey's much-anticipated testimony before Congress later this week.
+June 6 (Reuters) - U.S. stock index futures were slightly lower on Tuesday as investors turned risk averse ahead of British elections and FBI Director James Comey's much-anticipated testimony before Congress later this week.

 * Comey plans to talk on Thursday about conversations in which President Donald Trump pressured him to drop his investigation into former national security adviser Mike Flynn, according to reports.
 Flynn was fired for failing to disclose conversations with Russian officials.